thefstop/RepData_PeerAssessment1/PA1_template.md

 #Median steps taken per day
 medianSteps<-median(byDate$steps)
 ```
-3.The mean number of steps taken per day is 9354.2295082.
+The mean number of steps taken per day is 9354.2295082.
 The median number of steps taken per day is 10395 steps